Ryan Oishi

 of the fish’s name,

-contained twice as many references.
+contained twice as many references

-simmering with Kahiolo’s tumultuous thoughts.
+and simmered with the heat of Kahiolo’s tumultuous thoughts.

 I crossed out the flourishing school one by one,